artoriusss/telegram-data-analysis/README.md

 ## Installation

-To install the required packages, I highly recommend using `uv` for managing a virtual environment and dependencies.
+To install the required packages, I highly recommend using [`uv`](https://docs.astral.sh/uv/#highlights) for managing a virtual environment and dependencies. `uv` is a modern and super fast package management tool that is very convenient to use.
 If you don't have it installed, you can do so by running:

 ```bash
 curl -LsSf https://astral.sh/uv/install.sh | sh